 For SDP users, the time-constrained firewall rules will be based on the geo-location of their public IP address

-A simplified firewall rulebase is part of a strong security policy because it’s easier to manage and reduces confusion.
-The recommendations in this section help you to implement a clear and consistent security policy and avoid mistakes.
+A simple and clean firewall rulebase helps implement a strong security policy because it’s easier to manage and reduces confusion.
+The recommendations in this section help you create a clear and consistent security policy and avoid mistakes.

 When you create a rule, give it a specific and unique name.
 Self-explanatory rule names let other administrators on the team easily understand the purpose of the rule.
 Poorly named rules can cause mistakes and create confusion.

-The more menu in the screenshot below lets you easily enable or disable a firewall rule.
-However, we recommend that you only disable rules for a short period of time.
+Each individual firewall rule can be disabled or enabled.
+However, we recommend that you only disable rules for only a short period of time.
 For rules that are obsolete and no longer in use, delete them from the rulebase instead of disabling them.
 Disabled rules make the rulebase more complex and harder to manage.

 When you create a firewall rule, use a Group of users or sites and restrict network access for the members of this group.
 For example, you can create a group of users (Assets > Groups) and block the internet access for this group only.